a5hik/ng-sortable/README.md

 #### Release:

-Latest release version 1.2.2
+Latest release version 1.2.3
-[Module name is modified from 'ui.sortable' to 'as.sortable' in the master copy, considering the conflict with the sortable module from bootstrap-ui, the next release will include this change.]
+[Module name is modified from 'ui.sortable' to 'as.sortable', considering the conflict with the sortable module from bootstrap-ui.]

 #### Demo Page: